icclab/ceph-objectstore-broker/README.md

-# Service Broker for a Ceph Object Store
+# Service Broker for Ceph Object Storage

 This broker is compliant with V2 of the [Open Service Broker API](https://www.openservicebrokerapi.org/).
-The broker provides access to a [Ceph](https://ceph.com/) object store, and can currently be deployed as CloudFoundry app, on Kubernetes or on OpenShift.
+The broker provides access to [Ceph's](https://ceph.com/) object storage, and can currently be deployed as CloudFoundry app, on Kubernetes or on OpenShift.
 Deployment as a Bosh release is planned for the future.

 ## Table of Contents